-Each workshop will be conducted as an online webinar via Zoom, and will run for 75 minutes.
-This allows time for a presentation, followed by discussion.
-There are a limited number of participants per session in order to keep the sessions interactive, and to give every participant a chance to contribute to the discussion.
-All workshops are run under Chatham House rules, and conducted in English.
+Each workshop was conducted as a 75 minute long online webinar via Zoom.
+This allowed time for a presentation, followed by discussion.
+There were a limited number of participants per session in order to keep the sessions interactive, and to give every participant a chance to contribute to the discussion.
+All workshops were run under Chatham House rules, and conducted in English.

 Intelligence and Diplomacy

 Successful policy implementation often depends on the quality and quantity of intelligence available to diplomats.
-As former Vice Chair of the U.S. National Intelligence Council, Ms. Ellen Laipson will examine the nexus between intelligence operations – from collection to analysis – and the practice of diplomacy.
+As former Vice Chair of the U.S. National Intelligence Council, Ellen Laipson examined the nexus between intelligence operations – from collection to analysis – and the practice of diplomacy.